Non-negative curvature and torus actions: Introduction

 \section{Introduction}

-There are no known obstructions distinguishing closed, simply-connected, Riemannian manifolds of non-negative sectional curvature from those which admit a metric of positive curvature (cf. \cite{Wi2}, \cite{Z}).
-One approach to better understand both of these classes of manifolds has been the introduction of symmetries (cf. \cite{G}) and an important first case to understand is that of maximal symmetry rank, where the symmetry rank of a manifold is defined as the rank of the isometry group of $M$, that is, $ \symrk(M)=\rk(\Isom(M))$.
-By work of Grove and Searle \cite{GS}, the positive curvature case is completely understood.
-More recently, Galaz-Garc\'ia and Searle \cite{GGS1, GGS2} have obtained results for the non-negative curvature case, but only in low dimensions.
-Based on our results here, we reformulate and sharpen the conjecture for non-negative curvature (cf. \cite{GGS1}).

-\begin{msrconj} Let $T^k$ act isometrically and effectively on $M^n$, a closed, simply-connected, non-negatively curved Riemannian manifold.
-Then \begin{enumerate} \item $k\leq \lfloor 2n/3\rfloor$; \item When $k= \lfloor 2n/3\rfloor$, $M$ is equivariantly diffeomorphic to or the quotient of $Z$ by a free linear action of a torus of rank less than or equal to $2n$ mod $3$. \end{enumerate} \end{msrconj}

-As a first step towards proving the Maximal Symmetry Rank Conjecture in general, we give an equivariant diffeomorphism classification for the class of closed, simply-connected, non-negatively curved manifolds admitting an isometric torus action that is either maximal or almost maximal.
-We then obtain the Maximal Symmetry Rank Conjecture as a corollary for this class of manifolds.
+The classification of closed Riemannian manifolds with positive or non-negative sectional curvature is a long-standing problem in Riemannian geometry.
+One successful approach has been the introduction of symmetries, and an important first case to understand is that of continuous abelian symmetries, that is, of torus actions.
+Our main result, stated below in Theorem \ref{t:thma}, gives an equivariant diffeomorphism classification of closed, simply connected, non-negatively curved Riemannian $n$-manifolds with an isometric, effective and isotropy-maximal $T^k$-action, with $k\geq \lfloor\frac{n+1}{2}\rfloor$.
+This result significantly strengthens a recent classification up to equivariant rational homotopy equivalence of a subclass of these manifolds (cf. Theorems D and B in Galaz-Garc\'ia, Kerin, Radeschi, and Wiemeler \cite{GGKRW}).
+It also gives us a full generalization of work of Wiemeler \cite{Wie} classifying such manifolds in the case of equality when the manifold is even-dimensional, that is, where $n=2m$ and $k=\lfloor\frac{n+1}{2}\rfloor=m$.

-\begin{thma} Let $T^k$ act isometrically and effectively on $M^n$, a closed, simply-connected, non-negatively curved Riemannian manifold.
-Assume that the action is almost maximal or maximal.
-Then $M$ is equivariantly diffeomorphic to the free linear quotient of $Z$, a product of spheres of dimensions greater than or equal to three and with $n\leq \dim(Z)\leq 3n-3k$. \end{thma} One defines a $T^k$ action on a smooth manifold, $M^n$, to be {\it maximal} when $2k-n$ is equal to the dimension of the smallest orbit and {\it almost maximal} when $2k-n + 1$ is equal to the dimension of the smallest orbit.
-In fact, we will show in Theorem \ref{t:amism} that on a closed, simply-connected, non-negatively curved Riemannian manifold an almost maximal $T^k$-action must actually be maximal, so we only need to prove Theorem A for the case when the $T^k$-action is maximal.
-Note that for a maximal action, $k\geq \lfloor n/2\rfloor$.
-Theorem A combined with Theorem \ref{t:amism} then yields the following corollary.
+\begin{theoremlet} Let $T^k$ act isometrically and effectively on $M^n$, a closed, simply connected, non-negatively curved Riemannian manifold.
+Assume that the action is isotropy-maximal.
+Then $M$ is equivariantly diffeomorphic to a quotient of a free linear torus action of